 Credit history and credit score, individual information about fraud convictions, allegations of crimes and sanctions details received from various anti-fraud and sanctions databases, or regulators or law enforcement agencies.

-Whether or not the individual has consented to receive marketing from us and/or from third parties; interaction with our Sites, marketing communications, articles, and social media.
+Whether or not an individual has consented to receive marketing from us and/or from third parties; interaction with our Sites, marketing communications, articles, and social media.

 Information Provided by You, Your Representatives or Third Parties

 We may collect information from you, your representatives, your employer, association, group or benefit program/plan sponsor, and/or third parties that have roles in delivering services to our clients.
 These third parties may include insurance companies, plan administrators and service providers, brokers or agents, credit agencies, financial institutions, and government agencies or persons acting on behalf of such parties.
 You might provide this information when you visit a Site; apply or request a quote for insurance coverage; enroll in an association, group, or employer benefits program; communicate with us or our service providers through email, chat and instant messenger; speak to a Marsh representative by phone or in a call center; enroll in events, or marketing or business development activities, or send mail to our office.
 In addition, your employer or program/plan sponsor or someone acting on their behalf may provide us with information about you.